USS Samuel B. Roberts (DE-413): Discovery of wreck

 The team determined that the wreck reached the seabed in one piece, although it hit the sea floor bow first and with enough force to cause some buckling, and observed that the ship's stern had separated from the rest of the hull by about 5 m.
 The team reported that it had found evidence of damage to the ship inflicted by a Japanese battleship shell, including Samuel B. Roberts's fallen mast.

 The wreck of Samuel B. Roberts lies at a depth of 6895 m, making her the deepest known shipwreck and the deepest shipwreck ever identified by a crewed submersible.
 It exceeds the previous record of 6469 m, set in March 2021 when Vescovo's team found and identified the wreck of the destroyer USS Johnston, which was sunk in the same battle.

-The USS Samuel B. Roberts has been detected using world's first "full ocean depth" side scan sonar (rated for 11000m), integrated by Deep Ocean Search company and Caladan Oceanic sub-team on submersible Limiting Factor.

 Sunken ship protection

 The wreck of Samuel B. Roberts is protected from unauthorized disturbance by the Sunken Military Craft Act.
 A permit for archaeological, historical, or educational purposes can be requested from the Naval History and Heritage Command.